-Volusion is one of the leading hosted ecommerce platforms.
+Volusion is one of the most popular hosted ecommerce platforms.
 They focus on providing a full toolkit for ecommerce owners who want a hosted solutions.
-Their features lean towards the operational side of an ecommerce store (ie, inventory management, customer managment, etc) over marketing-led features.
+They have historically been a go-to solution for mid-size ecommerce companies who valued their operations & inventory features.

 There are a lot of Volusion reviews online – usually with user-generated reviews based on anecdotes and personal experience.
 That’s fine but I take a different approach.
 Like any option, it’s going to have some pros and some cons and will really come down to if it’s a good fit for your specific business.
 In this Volusion review, I’ll focus on 6 pros and 6 cons that will probably most affect your choice.

-But first – a quick overview of theonline store software landscape.
+First off – a quick overview of the online store software landscape.
 Like I covered in my choosing an online store platform post, ecommerce platforms exist on a spectrum with a lot of technical considerations that can have as big of an impact on your online business as your store type & location can in the physical retail world.

 Even though the technical considerations aren’t as immediately related to your success as sales, service & product – it can be the variable that helps or hinders your day to day and especially long-term growth.
 That said, just like choosing a specific location; leasing vs. owning; or going mall vs. solo storefront in the physical world – there’s no “top” or “best” choice.
 There’s only the choice that makes the most sense given your budget, expertise, circumstances and goals.